imtayadeway/timwadephotography/about/index.md

 title: "about"
 ---

-Maya Tideway is an artist from Portland, Oregon, working in film photography, music, and the written word.
+Tim is a film photographer from Portland, Oregon.